 Religious festival Navratri is a famous and sacred festival of nine nights for Hindu community in India.
 It is the nine days festival dedicated to Goddess Shakti.
 The Goddess Shakti has 3 forms those are Durga, Laxmi and Saraswati.
 These Goddess are worshipped during the nine auspicious nights of Navratri festival with great fervor and happiness in all over the India.
 The Navratri festival may be held for a day less or a day more depending on the calendar.

-It is celebrated twice in a year i.e. in “Chaitra Navratri” (Basant Navratri or Vasant Navratri) and “Sharad Navratri” or Maha Navratri.
+It is celebrated twice in a year i.e. as “Chaitra Navratri” (Basant Navratri or Vasant Navratri) and “Sharad Navratri” or Maha Navratri.
 This festival marks the beginning of Vasant ritu (spring season) in Chaitra month of Hindu calendar.
 In the same year, second time it is celebrated in Sharad ritu (Winter Season) so it is also called “Sharad Navratri “.
-Generally Chaitra Navratri falls in English months of “March-April” and Sharad Navratri in October-November.
+Generally, Chaitra Navratri falls in English months of “March-April” and Sharad Navratri in September-October.

 Navratri festival starts with the Ghatasthapana Puja on the first day of navratri festival.
 Many devotees observe fasting during this religious Navratri festival and end their fast on Ashtami (the eighth day of navratri festival) or on Navami (the ninth day of navratri festival).
 Before breaking the fast devotees perform Kanya Puja or Kanjaks.
 In Kanjak people worship nine little girls symbolically represent the nine forms of Goddess Durga.